nicolasff/lycadb/README.markdown

 ==================

 HailDB is an updated version of Embedded InnoDB.
 InnoDB is currently the default storage engine for MySQL.
 LycaDB uses the Redis protocol to expose a few commands and stores data directly in InnoDB tables.
-A single database is created, with only two tables:
+A single database is created, with four tables:

 * `main` contains key/value pairs (GET/SET/INCR...)
 * `sets` contains [sets](http://en.wikipedia.org/wiki/Set_\(mathematics\)) (SADD/SREM/SMEMBERS...)
+* `lists` contains head and tail pointers to list elements.
+* `lists-data` contains list elements, with prev/next pointers.

 Q & A